 There should be few or no cracks or crevices where food can get trapped.

-Each part should be easy to disassemble and clean, then reassemble.
+Each part should be easy to disassemble and clean, and then reassemble.
 All pressure cooker lids need extra effort to clean after each use, to ensure optimal and safe use.
-Also, keep in mind that stainless steel exteriors are generally more time-consuming to clean.
+Keep in mind that stainless steel exteriors are generally more time-consuming to clean.

 A timer is handy as it counts down the time on your cooker and then alerts you when cooking is finished.

 This is useful as it starts the process on high to bring the food up to a higher temperature and then switches to low temperature for the remaining cooking time.